coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 positioned.
 Word boundaries are defined as they are for the 'w' motion.
 There is a corresponding 'W' text object (i.e. 'yiW', 'diW', or 'caW') which defines word boundaries as they are defined in the 'W' motion.
-For the purposes of words and WORDS, the 'i' prefix ('iw' or 'iW') prefix performs the action on the object and leaves white space on both sides of the object.
+For the purposes of words and WORDS, the 'i' prefix ('iw' or 'iW') performs the action on the object and leaves white space on both sides of the object.
+If we were to type 'a' (i.e. yaw, daW, caw, etc.), then the action would include the surrounding whitespace.

 ```vim
 " original line